OpenChannelSSD/documentation/docs/qemu.md

 Note that revision 1.2 is no longer being maintained.

-# Use a custom kernel
+# Kernel

-The development of the lightnvm subsystem is hosted here:
+pblk and the LightNVM subsystem will typically not be enabled in your distro kernel so you probably need to compile one.
+Use the most recent mainline kernel or (better) use the lightnvm subsystem development tree:

    `git clone https://github.com/OpenChannelSSD/linux.git`

-and the latest work is found in the for-4.XX/core branch.
+The latest work is found in the for-x.x/core branch.

 Make sure that the Linux kernel .config file at least includes: